top of page

 Draft Available

-The central claim of the essay is that the morality of sexual objectification is clarified by keeping in view the way we are so constituted as to be objectified, by keeping in view our constitution as persons (I offer a ‘subject-object’ conception drawn from the tradition concerned with objectification, which I first identify with Kant, tracing a brief history up to feminist theorists, especially Beauvoir and Dworkin).
+The morality of sexual objectification, the essay claims, is clarified by keeping in view the way we are so constituted as to be objectified, by keeping in view our constitution as persons (I offer a ‘subject-object’ conception drawn from the tradition concerned with objectification, which I first identify with Kant, tracing a brief history up to feminist theorists, especially Beauvoir and Dworkin).
 Nussbaum’s landmark article charges Kant and the sexual conservatives’ treatment of sexual objectification with methodologically reducing the body and the genital organs to objects, and so claims that they are thereby themselves guilty of a pernicious form of objectification.
 Instead, she claims, we ought to ‘humanize’ the body and the genital organs, recognizing them as part of the humanity in us.
 This essay claims that Nussbaum has it exactly backwards—Kant and the sexual conservatives have a sexual morality that is already humanistic in just this way, and furthermore, this shared commitment of Nussbaum’s and the conservatives’ is dubious, so they are in guilty company.
 The body and the genital organs are objects (of a peculiar sort).
 Objectification does not consist in being treated as an object (persons are a sort of object), it consists in being treated as a mere object.
 The morality of being treated as a sexual object turns on the justifiable trust one may have in not therein being reduced to a mere object.

 POPULAR WORK